 What is Oxfam doing?

-In response to the current conflict, Oxfam has supported more than 725,000 war affected people.
+In response to the current conflict, Oxfam has supported more than 913,000 people.
 This includes:

-- Cash payments to 65,000 people to help families displaced by the conflict to buy food.
+- Cash payments to more than 106,000 people to allow families to buy food in the local market.

 - Supporting more than 11,000 families with livestock treatment and more than 14,000 individuals with cash for work.